aswain009/java-oop-class-notes/week-two.md

     - `Math.abs(oneValue - otherValue) < 1e-6`

 ### types of classes
-- concrete: a class that can be instantiated (you can "new" it up)
+- concrete: a regualr class; it can be instantiated (you can "new" it up)
-- base:
+- base: a parent class, a class that another class extends
-- derived:
+- derived: a child class, a class that extends another class
-- final:
+- abstract: a class that has one or more abstract methods in it
-- static:
+- static: you can't create an object from a static class; you use a member defined in a static class with `ClassName.MethodName()/PropertyName`;
-- abstract:
+- final: creates an immutable class; values remain the same throughout the program; cannot be extended/subclassed
 - (interfaces aren't classes, they're more like blueprints for classes)

 ### composition